dd86k/ff/README.md

 ff aims to be a simple, fast, generic, and understandable binary file scanner.

+Warning: This tool is not memory safe and will not work on big-endian (MSB) platforms.

 ```
 $ ff ff ff.exe
 PE32+ Windows Console Executable for x86-64, LARGE_ADDRESS_AWARE